cnoe482/VM-Setup/README.md

 Explanation: A Virtual Machine (VM) is a virtual computer that runs an operating system on a remote server, using assigned CPU, memory, and storage resources from said server.

+**This will cover Basic configuration for VM creation**

 - On Azure Portal: use the search bar
   - Type in "Virtual Machines"
   - Click **Virtual Machine**
 - Click **Create**
   - Click **Virtual Machine**
+- The Right Side of this page will show you the cost for running your VM nonstop for a month
 - Select your Subscription
 - Resource Group: Select the previously created one
-- Virtual Machine name: Enetr your name for the VM
+- Virtual Machine name: Enter your name for the VM
 - Choose Region: Select the same region as the Resource Group
+- Availabilty Option: How the VM will be hosted
+  - Avaialalbity Zone: Select a zone within a region for where you VM will be hosted
+  - VM Scale Set: VM will be hosted acorss multiple zones and fault domains
+      - Fault Domains are points of failure for server racks
+  -
-- Choose Zone Options: Self Selected or Azure-Selected
+- If Zone options → Avaialalbity Zone: Self Selected or Azure-Selected
   - Regions are broken into smaller sections known as availablity zones
   - Self-Selected: will allow you to select your Availablity Zone
   - Azure-Selected: Azure will select what it believes is optimal
+- If Zone options → Avaialalbity Zone:
 - Choose Security Type: Trusted Launch vs Standard
   - Standard: Will provide just basic security options
   - Trusted Launch: Allows for Secure Boot & virtual Trusted Platform Module